fusion809/fusion809.github.io-retired/pages/ausrepublic/ausrepublic.md

 ---
 layout:           page2
-date:             2020-01-18 16:07:26 +1000
+date:             2020-01-18 22:28:26 +1000
-last_modified_at: 2020-01-18 16:07:26 +1000
+last_modified_at: 2020-01-18 22:28:26 +1000
 permalink:        /ausrepublic
 title:            "AusRepublic: my case for an Australian republic"
 ---

 Ever since the continent of Australia was colonized by the British in the late 18th century, Australia&mdash;including its former colonies, the Commonwealth of Australia and the states&mdash;have been under the crown of a foreign monarch.
 Many people falsely claim that in 1901, Australia gained its independence from the British Empire, but we were still very much part of the Empire until the Second World War, when the [*Statute of Westminster Adoption Act 1942*](https://www.foundingdocs.gov.au/item-did-25.html) was enacted by the Curtin Government.
-Even after this date and until the passing of the [*Australia Acts 1986*](https://www.foundingdocs.gov.au/item-did-32.html), the parliaments of the states were still subject to the lawmaking power of the United Kingdom (UK) Parliament, the monarch still acted on the advice of the UK Government in appointing state governors, and court decisions made with respect to state matters were still subject to appeal by the {% include wp.html link="Judicial Committee of the UK Privy Council" art="Judicial_Committee_of_the_Privy_Council" puncr=".<sup>1</sup>" %}
+Even after this date and until the passing of the [*Australia Acts 1986*](https://www.foundingdocs.gov.au/item-did-32.html), the parliaments of the states were still subject to the lawmaking power of the United Kingdom (UK) Parliament, the monarch still acted on the advice of the UK Government in appointing state governors, and court decisions made with respect to state matters were still subject to appeal by the {% include wp.html link="Judicial Committee of the UK Privy Council" art="Judicial_Committee_of_the_Privy_Council" puncr=".<sup><a href='#ref1' link='_blank'>1</a></sup>" %}

 Since then, while not subject to the lawmaking power of the UK Parliament, nor the advisory power of the UK Government in the appointing of our viceroys, nor to appeals to the Judicial Committee of the Privy Council (except through [section 74 of the Constitution](http://www6.austlii.edu.au/cgi-bin/viewdoc/au/legis/cth/consol_act/coaca430/s74.html), which allows the High Court to grant appeals to the Privy Council on *inter se* matters, although the High Court has indicated their intention to never grant that), we have still been under their monarch, and not truly independent as a result.